Blake Miller (offensive tackle)

-Blake Miller (born February 25, 2004) is an American college football offensive tackle for the Clemson Tigers.
+Peter Blake Miller (born February 25, 2004) is an American professional football offensive tackle for the Detroit Lions of the National Football League (NFL).
+He played college football for the Clemson Tigers and was a three-time All-Atlantic Coast Conference (ACC) recipient.
+Miller was selected by the Lions in the first round of the 2026 NFL draft.

 Early life

 Miller was born on February 25, 2004, and grew up in Strongsville, Ohio.
 He attended Strongsville High School and became a two-way starter as a lineman as a 14-year-old.
 He was named all-state, all-region and all-district in both his junior and senior seasons for his play on the offensive line, where he did not allow a single sack.
 He was ranked by 247Sports as the ninth-best player in the state and the 23rd-best offensive tackle nationally.
 He committed to play college football for the Clemson Tigers over a number of other offers that included the Ohio State Buckeyes.

 College career

 Miller enrolled at Clemson in January 2022 and impressed early on.
 He won a starting job at right tackle to begin the season, becoming only the fourth true freshman on the offensive line to start for the team since 1972.
 He ultimately started all 14 games – being the third true freshman for the school to accomplish that feat since 1944 – and was named a Freshman All-American.
-The following year, he started 13 games and was named third-team All-Atlantic Coast Conference (ACC).
+The following year, he started 13 games and was named third-team All-ACC.
+In 2024 and 2025, he was again selected to the All-ACC team, earning consecutive first-team selections.
+He concluded his college career by setting a new Clemson record for offensive snaps from scrimmage with 3,778 snaps through 54 career starts from 2022 to 2025, not missing a game through four years.